Leafwing-Studios/fop-rules/docs/character-options/talents/combat-talents.md

 ### Proactive

-Enemies provoke an attack of opportunity whenever they leave your zone of control.
+Enemies provoke an attack of opportunity whenever they would spend movement to leave your zone of control.

 ### Resilient